Niketkumardheeryan/OpenCvMouseControl/README.md

 ## OpenCvMouseControl

-This program allows you to control your mouse by using a webcam
+ it allows you to control your mouse by using a webcam, re

 Demo: https://www.youtube.com/watch?v=_WipkZU2pzQ
+l time working project